AlbertoLourenco/URLMockSession/README.md

 }
 ```

-> I've used this class on my iOS projects and now I'm publishing it to share it with another developers and receive responses about that.
-If you have some idea to add, please make a pull request.
+> I used this class in my iOS projects and now I'm publishing it to share it with other developers and get answers about it.
+If you have any ideas to add, please make a `pull request`.

-> Feel free to use, copy and change what you wants.
+> Feel free to use, copy and change what you need.

 ## License